The Best Pocket Knife Brands of 2022

 The range of pocket knives is immense, as is the wide array of steels the company uses for blades and the diverse materials it uses for handles.
 Whatever style of pocket knife you’re looking for, Kershaw Knives likely has a version, though gauging quality and value can require considerable attention to detail.
 To be fair, part of this decision is simply the vast choices on offer, and many of the options are very affordable.
 However, customer feedback suggests that while the knives’ renowned opening action is always smooth, some lightweight varieties aren’t as robust as they might be.

-Known for: Emerson knives are, first and foremost, tactical weapons used by military and law enforcement agencies, including U.S. Navy SEAL Teams, Delta Force, Army Rangers, and the British SAS.
+About the Brand: Emerson knives are, first and foremost, tactical weapons used by military and law enforcement agencies, including U.S. Navy SEAL Teams, Delta Force, Army Rangers, and the British Special Air Service.

 Emerson Knives began in a residential garage in 1979, developed by a highly respected, hand-to-hand combat instructor named Ernest Emerson.
 New York’s Metropolitan Museum of Art and Washington’s Smithsonian have both displayed his innovative designs.